The Deep and Wide Approach: An MSP Client Retention Strategy

 Going deep and wide can be an effective strategy for any service-based business.
 It works for us, and it could work for your MSP.

-For starters, establishing relationships with members throughout your client's company will make your technicians’ jobs 10x easier.
+For starters, establishing relationships with members throughout your client's company will make your technicians’ jobs ten times easier.

 If you have contacts within different departments, your team has a direct link to first-hand sources that can direct your team during the troubleshooting portion.
 And building rapport with these employees will make your processes even more efficient.

 And when your client’s company’s CEO retires?
-No sweat - if you have friends throughout the company, whom you’ve worked with, and who understand your MSP's value, they will vouch for you should new leaders consider changing service providers.
+No sweat - if you have friends throughout the company with whom you’ve built relationships with, they will vouch for you should new leaders consider changing service providers.

 But how do you start creating deep and wide relationships with clients?